The Weirdest Employee Training Videos That Have Leaked on YouTube

 Blockbuster's Driscoll & Egbert

-This two-part video from 1989, used in the days just before the arrival of Buster Sales, is a showcase for At the Movies parodists Jerry Driscoll of The Chicago Tribulation and Rodney Egbert of The Chicago Fun-Times that uses the movies and synth of the era to instruct new employees on Blockbuster's customer service policies.
+This two-part video from 1989, used in the days just before the arrival of Buster Sales, uses the movies and synth of the era to instruct new employees on Blockbuster's customer service policies.
 Part two trained a Blockbuster employee who resembled Candace Cameron how to shut down pretentious little brats:

 Kid customer: Hey, I hated the ending of Casablanca.
 Do you have anything better?